Effects of Functional and Mental Fatigues on Landing Kinematics of Athletes With Chronic Ankle Instability

 Abstract

-Materials and Methods: In this quasi-experimental study, 48 male athletes aged 18–30 years (24 with chronic ankle instability and 24 healthy) were randomly assigned to four groups: chronic ankle instability with functional fatigue, chronic ankle instability with mental fatigue, healthy with functional fatigue, and healthy with mental fatigue.
-The single-leg landing test was performed before and after the fatigue protocols, and kinematic angles (knee valgus, knee flexion, and hip flexion) were analyzed using Kinovea software.
-Data were tested for normality with the Shapiro–Wilk test, followed by two-way mixed ANOVA (group × time) and Bonferroni post hoc analysis.
+Methods In this quasi-experimental study, 48 male athletes aged 18–30 years (24 with chronic ankle instability and 24 healthy) were randomly assigned to four groups: Chronic ankle instability with functional fatigue, chronic ankle instability with mental fatigue, healthy with functional fatigue, and healthy with mental fatigue.
+The single-leg landing test was performed before and after the fatigue protocols, and kinematic angles (knee valgus, knee flexion, and hip flexion) were analyzed using Kinovea software, version 0, 9, 5 .
+Data were tested for normality using the Shapiro–Wilk test, followed by two-way mixed ANOVA (group×time) and Bonferroni post hoc analysis.

-Results: In the chronic ankle instability group, following functional fatigue compared with the pre-test, the knee valgus angle significantly increased (p=0.0001), while the knee flexion angle significantly decreased (p=0.0001), with no significant change observed in hip flexion angle (p=0.113).
-In the chronic ankle instability group with mental fatigue, knee valgus angle also showed a significant increase (p=0.0001), whereas knee flexion (p=0.061) and hip flexion (p=0.565) angles did not show significant changes.
-Between-group comparisons indicated that the chronic ankle instability group with functional fatigue exhibited greater increases in knee valgus (p=0.0001) and greater decreases in knee flexion (p=0.0001) compared with the healthy groups.
-Furthermore, compared with the CAI group with mental fatigue, changes in knee valgus (p=0.148) and knee flexion (p=0.061) were not statistically significant.
+Results using (P=0.0001).
+No significant change observed in the hip flexion angle (P=0.113).
+In the chronic ankle instability group with mental fatigue, the knee valgus angle also showed a significant increase (P=0.0001), whereas the knee flexion (P=0.061) and hip flexion (P=0.565) angles did not exhibit significant changes.
+Between-group comparisons indicated that the chronic ankle instability group with functional fatigue exhibited greater increases in knee valgus (P=0.0001) and greater decreases in knee flexion (P=0.0001) compared to the healthy groups.
+Furthermore, compared to the CAI group with mental fatigue, the changes in knee valgus (P=0.148) and knee flexion (P=0.061) were not statistically significant.

 Keywords